robert-solomon12/WeatherApp-Client-Side/README.md

 # Overview of the Project

 As part of my React Assignment, the objective is to develop a SPA, using React.
-I developed a Weather-Web-Application for my Project.
+I developed a minor Weather-Web-Application for my Project.
+This can be improved alot more but due to the time I had in terms of the assignment, I didn't have the chance to expand the interactivity and design any further.
+I may update this project in time after it has been graded because I really enjoyed building this Web-Application.

 # Setup Installation Instructions as follows